 Why is it more difficult to stay in shape after 40?

 There are a number of factors at play after 40.
-Certainly there are some hormonal changes and many women in this age category, particularly late 40s and 50s will be experiencing the peri (or pre)-menopause.
-This means that hormones are decreasing including oestrogen, progesterone and testosterone.
+Certainly, there are some hormonal changes and many women in this age category, particularly late 40s and 50s will be experiencing peri (or pre)-menopause.
+This means that hormones are decreasing including estrogen, progesterone and testosterone.
 Some women will address the menopause symptoms that go alongside this with Hormone Replacement Therapy (HRT).
 But taking HRT is not the solution for addressing weight gain or trying to lose weight because hormones are not the only thing that may be preventing you from losing weight.
 Women naturally lose muscle and gain fat as we get older, so that muscle loss slows down the rate that we burn fat, resulting in a slower metabolism.

 Seven steps we can take to get and stay in shape after 40

 - We need to pay much closer attention to diet as we get older.
 We can no longer get away with how we ate in our 20s and 30s.
 I would recommend a whole food diet with healthy grains and carbohydrates, healthy fats with a relatively high amount of protein.
 I am not a fan of faddy, quick-fix diets as in the long term they can damage your metabolism which is why many women find they gain even more weight when they come off a diet.
-I have a FREE meal plan that you can download here if you would like to know more about how what you should be eating.
+I have a FREE nutrition guide and meal plan that you can download here if you would like to know more about how what you should be eating.
 If you would like something that is much more comprehensive than the free meal plan then check out my High Protein Meal Plan Program here.
 You will need to watch your sugar and alcohol intake and keep these down to very small amounts or cut them out completely if you are going to succeed.
 I know this will seem quite painful at first, but remember we cannot eat how we did in our 20s and 30s if we expect to be in the same shape we were back then.